coleifer/peewee/docs/peewee/models.rst

 Models and Fields
 =================

-:py:class:`Model` classes, :py:class:`Field` instances and model instances all map to database concepts:
+:class:`Model` classes, :class:`Field` instances and model instances all map to database concepts:

 ================= =================================